If you’re the type that likes to plan ahead, absolutely.

 Why should I use the three-email series for holiday email marketing?

 Even if your customers want to take advantage of the email offer you send them, they can get pulled into something else before they can take action.
 And then your offer is forgotten.
 The three-email series gives you multiple opportunities to spur your audience to action.

 People are going to be spending money this holiday season.
 Shouldn’t they be spending their money with you?
 Get a head start to have your best holiday season yet!

-Editor’s note: This post was updated for relevance and accuracy on October 9, 2019.
+Editor’s note: This post was updated for relevance and accuracy.